The Call (2013 film): Promotion and release

 Sony Pictures Worldwide Acquisitions paid very little money to acquire U.S. distribution rights.
 But the film screened for a test audience in November 2012 and scores were even higher than anticipated, prompting Sony to give the film a wide theatrical release.

 Spanning 94 minutes upon completion, the movie received an R rating for violence, disturbing content and some language.
 Berry and Chestnut promoted the film at the ShowPlace ICON movie theater at the red-carpet premiere in Chicago on February 28.
 Berry also traveled to Rio to promote The Call in anticipation of its April 12 release in Brazil.

 The Women's International Film Festival hosted a screening of The Call at the Regal South Beach theater on February 26, 2013.
 Chestnut told the audience that he would sign on for a sequel, saying about Berry, "I didn't get to kiss this woman enough!"
 Berry added, "I'm in the movie and even I was scared."

+Home media

-The film was released in theatres on March 15 and on DVD and Blu-ray Disc on June 25 of that same year.
+The film was released in theatres on March 15 and on DVD and Blu-ray on June 25 of that same year.
 DVD extras included a featurette entitled "Emergency Procedure: Making the Film" and commentary from Abigail Breslin, Halle Berry, and other filmmakers.
 The Blu-ray version came with more features, including deleted scenes, an alternate ending, Michael Eklund's audition tape, featurettes entitled "A Set Tour of The Hive and The Lair" and "Inside the Stunts", as well as all of the original DVD content.